 The handicraft industry in and around Grandola includes many items produced for residents and visitors alike including wrought iron, weaving, tapestry, wooden furniture, pottery, cork and leather items and goods.

-Grandola offers the visitor and resident a variety of different types of accommodation including the typical Portuguese Quinta set within the countryside to five star luxury hotels and even beachside camping sites and is undoubtedly one of the prettiest parts of Portugal.
+Grandola offers the visitor and resident a different types of accommodation including the typical Portuguese Quinta set within the countryside to five-star luxury hotels and even beachside camping sites and is undoubtedly one of the prettiest parts of Portugal.

 Recent multi-million Euro investments within the local tourist industry and infrastructures, has made Grandola one of the ‘hottest’ areas to visit and own property in Portugal.

 Carvalhal Portugal is a parish located within the municipality of Grandola which also incorporates both Comporta and Troia.
 The village is located just to the side of the Atlantic Ocean and grew up along with the local industries of agriculture, wood, and tourism.